microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-detectionrule-update.md

 ## Request body

-Provide the properties of a [microsoft.graph.security.detectionRule](../resources/security-detectionrule.md) which are to be updated, and those properties only.
+Provide the properties of a [microsoft.graph.security.detectionRule](../resources/security-detectionrule.md) to update, and those properties only.
-The properties which are updateable are specified in the following table:
+The properties that are updateable are specified in the following table:

 | Property                                         | Type                                                                                         | Description                                                      |
 |:-------------------------------------------------|:---------------------------------------------------------------------------------------------|:-----------------------------------------------------------------|